-- A. For a training program of eight (8) weeks duration or less there is no obligation for continued service to the College. - B. For a training program of greater than eight (8) weeks duration but of less time than the training program for Municipal Police Officers conducted by the Massachusetts Criminal Justice Training Council or equivalent sponsoring agency, an obligation of \$8,000 or twenty four (24) months of service to the College from the date of graduation from such training is required. - C. For a training program equivalent to that required for a Municipal Police Officer and conducted by the Massachusetts Criminal Justice Training Council or equivalent sponsoring agency, an obligation of \$10,000 or thirty-five (35) months of service to the College from the date of graduation from such training is required.
+- A. For a training program of eight (8) weeks duration or less there is no obligation for continued service to the College. - B. For a training program of greater than eight (8) weeks duration but of less time than the training program for Municipal Police Officers conducted by the Massachusetts Peace Officer Standards and Training Commission and/or Municipal Police Training Committee or equivalent sponsoring agency, an obligation of \$8,000 or twenty four (24) months of service to the College from the date of graduation from such training is required. - C. For a training program equivalent to that required for a Municipal Police Officer and conducted by the Massachusetts Peace Officer Standards and Training Commission and/or the Municipal Police Training Committee or equivalent sponsoring agency, an obligation of \$10,000 or thirty-five (35) months of service to the College from the date of graduation from such training is required.
 Those unit members completing between thirty six (36) and forty two (42) months of service shall have an obligation of \$8,000.00.

-SECTION 3-ANNUAL TRAINING
+SECTION 5-ANNUAL TRAINING

 - A. All training required by state law shall be provided at the full expense of the College.
-When the employee is required to attend training at a time at which he/she is not otherwise scheduled to work, said employee shall be compensated at the rate of time and one-half his/her regular rate of pay for such training. - B. The employer agrees to make available materials that will permit employees to keep abreast of changes in laws and procedures. - C. Every uniformed public safety employee who is EMT certified will receive a yearly stipend.
-Effective July 1, 2011, the stipend shall be increased to seven hundred and fifty dollars (\$750.00).
-This stipend will be payable by the last payroll period in December subsequent to presentation of a valid certificate.
+When the employee is required to attend training at a time at which he/she is not otherwise scheduled to work, said employee shall be compensated at the rate of time and one-half their regular rate of pay for such training. - B. The employer agrees to make available materials that will permit employees to keep abreast of changes in laws and procedures. - C. Every uniformed public safety employee who is EMT certified will receive a yearly stipend.
+Effective July 1, 2011 the stipend shall be increased to seven hundred and fifty dollars (\$750.00) This stipend will be payable by the last payroll period in December subsequent to presentation of a valid certificate.

-SECTION 4-CLOTHING/EQUIPMENT ALLOWANCE
+SECTION 6-CLOTHING/EQUIPMENT ALLOWANCE

-A .
-Each College shall be responsible for furnishing all required clothing and/or equipment necessary for employment at the campus; or such College shall establish a clothing and equipment allowance for each uniformed public safety employee.
-Effective July 1, 2016, the allowance shall be nine hundred and twenty five dollars (\$925.00).
+A. Each College shall be responsible for furnishing all required clothing and/or equipment necessary for employment at the campus; or such College shall establish a clothing and equipment allowance for each uniformed public safety employee.
+Effective July 1, 2016 the allowance shall be nine hundred and twenty five dollars.
 Such allowance shall be per person and shall be for the purpose of purchasing clothing and equipment required by the campus.
 In those instances where a College opts to provide a uniform allowance to uniformed public safety personnel, the uniform and/or equipment purchases shall be limited to those items specified by the College in its discretion.
+Police Officers assigned to plain clothes or duty, including detective duty, may utilize their clothing allowance to purchase non uniform civilian business attire in addition to any required uniforms and/or equipment.
 The provisions of this section shall not apply to the purchase of handguns.
-A uniformed public safety employee shall receive a pro-rated uniform allowance in their first year of service.
+A uniformed public safety employee shall receive a prorated uniform allowance in their first year of service.
 Uniformed public safety employees who have given notice of their resignation to the College may not expend or use the remaining balance, if any, of their uniform allowance during the duration of their remaining employment with the College.

-The parties agree that upon termination of a public safety employee's employment, the employee shall return all uniforms and equipment provided to the employee by the CEO with the exception of ballistic vests.
+The parties agree that upon termination of a police officer's employment, the employee shall return all uniforms and equipment provided to the employee by the CEO with the exception of ballistic vests.
 The employee may retain any equipment purchased by the employee with the monies from the employee's clothing and equipment allowance.